dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

-> [!AZURE.IMPORTANT] Before you can use VPN profiles deployed to a device, you must install the applicable VPN app for the profile.
+> [!IMPORTANT] Before you can use VPN profiles deployed to a device, you must install the applicable VPN app for the profile.
 You can use the information in the [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md) topic to help you deploy the applicable app using Intune.

 ## How VPN profiles are secured